camiladans/703501ac4a383650d697544e6bc04f490c9054d894d5a777048ff94dce04099f_Predicting-Patient-Admission/README.md

 Docker makes sure the ML pipeline runs the same way every time by putting everything it needs like code, libraries, and settings into one container.
 This avoids issues from different environments.
 Airflow helps run each step of the pipeline in order.
 It can restart failed steps, keep track of progress, and handle more complex workflows, making the whole system easier to manage and scale.

+MLflow is integrated for experiment tracking, model artifact storage, metric logging, and model registration.
+Evidently AI is used for data drift detection to ensure model reliability over time.

 ---

 ## Folder Structure

 ```
+├── .venv/                    # Local virtual environment (ignored in Docker)
 ├── deploy/
 │   ├── docker/               # Dockerfile and build logic
 │   ├── airflow/